 These steps are steep but nothing that can’t be managed holding the railing on both sides and going down slowly.
 This Canyon is narrow and a tight squeeze in few spaces.
 Again, nothing that cant be managed unless you are very claustrophobic.

 At every turn – and there are many twists and turns – the Canyon opens itself to a new vista.
-Our guide kept the small group together and although we didn’t stop at any point for too long, there was enough time to see the unusual shapes the rocks had taken, the absolutely stunning colours as we went deeper and take some family photos as well in the more open spots.
+Our guide kept the small group together and although we didn’t stop at any point for too long, there was enough time to see the unusual shapes the rocks had taken, the absolutely stunning colors as we went deeper and take some family photos as well in the more open spots.

 The guide matters